eda-ricercatore/bibtex-analytics/README.md

 #	Future Work

-I can develop *Scala* scripts to do the following:
+I can develop *Python* scripts to do the following:
 + extract_citations.py
 	- ./extract_citations.py [LaTeX sources] [BibTeX output]
 	- Produces an intermediate output, which is a set of BibTeX keys